Corporate Governance Principles

-The Board of Directors (“Board”) of Raymond James Financial, Inc. (the “Company”) has adopted the following principles with respect to the Company's governance (“Principles”).
-These Principles will be reviewed regularly by the Corporate Governance, Nominating and Compensation Committee of the Board.
+The Board of Directors (“Board”) of Raymond James Financial, Inc. (the “Company”) has adopted the following principles with respect to the Company’s governance (“Principles”).
+These Principles will be reviewed regularly by the Corporate Governance and ESG Committee of the Board.
 The Board may amend the Principles from time to time in light of corporate governance developments.

 1. Corporate Mission Statement

 Our business is people and their financial well-being.

 We are committed to helping individuals, corporations and institutions achieve their unique goals, while also developing and supporting successful professionals, and helping our communities prosper.

 2. Corporate Governance at Raymond James

 In contrast to many public companies, the Company’s management and employees are significant shareholders, collectively owning a substantial portion of the Company’s common stock.
 For this reason, the Board believes that the interests of the Company’s management and employees are already strongly aligned with the interests of shareholders.
 These Principles, adopted by the Board of Directors, reflect this important characteristic of Raymond James Financial, Inc.

 3. Role and Duties of the Board of Directors

 The role of the Board is to oversee management of the Company in its efforts to enhance shareholder value and conduct the Company’s business in accordance with its Mission Statement.
 In that connection, the Board helps management assess long-range strategies for the Company, and evaluates management performance, but does not engage in day-to-day management of the Company’s business.
 The Board also recognizes that the long-term interests of shareholders are advanced by responsibly addressing the concerns of other interested parties, including clients, associates, the communities which the Company serves and the economy of the state and nation.